fiurer87/missile-zombies/README.md

 # missile-zombies
-Required exercises to recruitmen process at SwissBytes
+Required exercise to recruitment process at SwissBytes